Appleby to Arnside in 9 Days Walking Code: WW10

 We offer 3 holidays along the full length of the Westmorland Way - the longer the holiday, the shorter you have to walk each day.

 This is our longest Westmorland Way holiday covering the 95 miles in 9 days.
-The first day is the longest day covering 12 miles and there is a mountainous section between Patterdale and Grasmere, but it is perfectly achievable by all fit walkers.
+The longest day is 15 miles from Troutbeck to Kendal and there is a mountainous section between Patterdale and Grasmere, but it is perfectly achievable by all fit walkers.
 We have split the walk between Kendal and Arnside, where the Lancaster Canal joins us with its interesting towpaths and countryside views.

 |Day 1||Travel to Appleby for your first nights accommodation|